 Get Quotes from Top Landscapers in Boston, MA

-Upgrading your home's landscape in the City of Boston can add an extra 20 percent to its real value, increase its aesthetic appeal and also provide you with several environmental benefits.
+Upgrading your home's landscape in Boston can add an extra 20 percent to its real value, increase its aesthetic appeal and also provide you with several environmental benefits.
 While you may want to handle your lawn care by yourself, designing and maintaining a landscape that commands attention and premium will require the services of a professional landscaper.

 When in search of a landscaping company in Boston, in addition to ensuring that the professional is conversant with the city's landscape regulations, you should also endeavor to get satisfactory answers to the following questions:

-The regulation of professionals in the City of Boston is typically handled at the state level, and contractors that perform landscaping activities in the city are generally exempt from state-required registration and licensing requirements.
+The regulation of professionals in Boston is typically handled at the state level, and contractors that perform landscaping activities in the city are generally exempt from state-required registration and licensing requirements.
 However, landscape contractors that apply pesticides as part of their services must possess a commercial applicator license issued by the Massachusetts Department of Agricultural Resources.
 Parties that wish to obtain this license may do so by creating a user account on the state's ePlace Portal and registering for a licensing examination via this portal.
-Applicants that pass this examination will also be required to apply for their licenses via this portal.
+Applicants who pass this examination will also be required to apply for their licenses via this portal.

 Note that you should always authenticate a landscaper's claims of membership or certification with the appropriate professional organization.
-It is also a good idea to contact the Massachusetts Office of Consumer Affairs and Business Regulations to find out if there are any other contractor-related regulations that may apply to your specific landscaping project.
+It is also a good idea to contact the Massachusetts Office of Consumer Affairs and Business Regulations to find out if any other contractor-related regulations may apply to your specific landscaping project.
 This office can be contacted via email, by calling (617) 973-8787 and (888) 283-3757, or in person at any of the following locations:

 Boston, MA 02116